ashishact/Ontology-Cards/README.md

   ![queen victoria father father depiction](https://cloud.githubusercontent.com/assets/1690108/14446777/304ab598-0077-11e6-930f-5418bd63a40d.PNG)

 ### Class Search
-- Use the all key word to do a class search
+- Use the "All" key word to do a class search
 - Class based search follows a template like this
 ```bash
   Class predicate1 object1